 Ptosis which is present since birth is typically the result of a developmental defect in the levator muscle.
 Adult, or acquired ptosis, is usually associated with the thinning or detachment of the levator muscle tendon also called the “levator aponeurosis” .

 A droopy eyelid can also be the result of trauma after significant eyelid swelling.
-It may also be caused can also by neurologic conditions such as myasthenia gravis, Horner’s Syndrome, and 3rd nerve or oculomotor nerve palsy.
+It may also be caused by neurologic conditions such as myasthenia gravis, Horner’s Syndrome, and 3rd nerve or oculomotor nerve palsy.

 The most obvious sign of ptosis is the drooping upper eyelid.
 Depending on how severely the eyelid droops, people with ptosis are often concerned about the cosmetic appearance.
 Vision may also be affected depending on how low the eyelid is relative to the pupil.
-Sometimes people with ptosis tilt their heads back to try to see or raise their eyebrows constantly try to lift the eyelids.
+Sometimes people with ptosis tilt their heads back to try to see or raise their eyebrows and constantly try to lift the eyelids.

 The degree of droopiness is individual.
 If you think you may have ptosis, compare a recent photo of your face with one from the past to see if your eyelid position has changed.
 As you get older, there’s a little bit more stretch and that compensatory action doesn’t work as well.